 The design thinking method gives students an organized way of approaching a challenge and methodically figuring out a way to address that challenge.
 Instead of giving step-by-step directions to follow, students are given open-ended questions to guide them to think critically about how to create a design.
 It’s about allowing students to realize that there often isn’t just one right answer.

 At Sanford School, we use the engineering design approach because, whether in or out of the science lab, students will always come across problems that need to be solved.
 Integrating this approach encourages students to learn from failure.
-Students continually develop these engineering skills from PreK through fourth grade.
+Students continually develop these engineering skills in the curriculum from preschool through fourth grade.